Miaxos/github-control/README.md

 - **-r**, **--refresh** <refresh>: Will refresh PRs every X seconds instead of every 60 seconds

+## Usage

+- Use `j/k` to navigate accross Pull Requests.
+- Use `o` to  open the pull request inside your browser.
+- Use `q/ESC` to quit.

 ## Installation

 Github-control is written in [Rust](http://www.rust-lang.org).
 You will need rustc version 1.45.2 or higher.
 The recommended way to install Rust is from the official download page.